sharadtrikha/newton-2022-js/domEvents.md

 i.e. each DOM element is given 2 chances to execute their callback function - either during capture phase or During bubble phase

+Incase, we want to stop propagation of Events, we can use stopPropagation() method of event object.